 What Causes Pericardial Mesothelioma?

 The exact causes of pericardial mesothelioma are unknown, although doctors and specialists usually attribute it to the inhalation or ingestion of asbestos fibers.
-The microscopic fibers end up lodged in the pericardium, where they create scar tissue, which later develops into cancerous tumors.
+The microscopic fibers end up lodged in the pericardium, where they cause irritation and inflammation.
+This in turn creates scar tissue, which later develops into cancerous tumors.

 However, pericardial mesothelioma cannot always be linked to asbestos exposure, as other factors play a role.
 Patients with a genetic predisposition to the disease, an impaired immune system, radiation exposure, or systemic inflammation in the body can develop this form of mesothelioma.